cjmj96/balanced-tree-clothing-co-case-study/README.md

      the Black Straigth Jeans, Pink Fluro Polkadot Socks, White Tee Shirt, Khaki Suit Jacket, and Navy Solid Socks in relatively higher quantities.

-     3.2 Introduce simplification strategies on certain
-    products accompanied by the re-planning of inventory management where the business transaction rates are more than 50%.

-     3.3  Strategically concentrate on the management of products that have exhibited moderate performance across segments for the entire period.
+     3.2  Strategically concentrate on the management of products that have exhibited moderate performance across segments for the entire period.

      3.4 To maximize their return on investment, the company should either discontinue or redesign the product lines that command very low levels of transaction penetration rates.

-4. Customer Interaction:

-    4.1 Considering the high share of transactions made by the members, initiatives targeting non-member customers should be put in place.

-    4.2 Develop new offers to the members reflecting their transaction history.

-    4.3 Devise advertising approaches for the most ordered product combos including the three Most Frequently Bought Together Combo in the analysis.